Skip to main content

 A data management plan (DMP) is a written document that describes the data you expect to acquire or generate during the course of a research project, how you will manage, describe, analyze, and store those data, and what mechanisms you will use at the end of your project to share and preserve your data.

 What is open access?
-Nick Shockey and Jonathan Eisen of PhD comics take us through the world of open access publishing and explain just what it's all about.
-Watch the video
+Nick Shockey and Jonathan Eisen of PhD comics take us through the world of Open Access publishing and explain just what it's all about.
+Watch the video here.

-FAIR research data is data that has been prepared in accordance with the FAIR guiding principles published in 2016.
-These principles contain good data management practices that aim at making data FAIR: findable, accessible, interoperable, and reusable.
+FAIR research data is data that has been prepared in accordance with the FAIR Guiding Principles published in 2016.
+These principles contain data management best practices that aim at making data FAIR: FindableAccessibleInteroperable, and Reusable.

 To learn more about FAIR research data, watch this 20 minute video e-Learning module that aims to help researchers understand: